The Jurassic Park Films (1993-2018)

 directed by Steven Spielberg, Joe Johnston, Colin Trevorrow, and J.A.
 Bayona

-It couldn’t be a more apt metaphor.
-The movies, based on Michael Crichton’s fine 1990 sci-fi novel, have mostly followed the law of diminishing returns since that first foray into Isla Nublar.
-Let’s revisit them one by one.
+Thirty years and five sequels later, it couldn’t be a more apt metaphor.
+The franchise based on Michael Crichton’s fine 1990 sci-fi novel has become a commercial juggernaut since that first foray into Isla Nublar.
+Let’s revisit the films one by one.

 By 1993, Steven Spielberg had already directed his very best films: Jaws (1975), Close Encounters of the Third Kind (1977), Raiders of the Lost Ark (1981), and E.T. the ExtraTerrestrial (1982).
-He’d also done some pretty bad ones, like The Color Purple (1985) and Hook (1991).
+He’d also done some clunky ones, like The Color Purple (1985), and some downright bad ones, such as Hook (1991).
 Jurassic Park falls somewhere in the middle.
-It has a clunky, badly edited first hour which interminably explains the mechanics of the plot (as if we cared, since we just want to see the dinosaurs), and an abundance of undeveloped characters you couldn’t care less for.
+It has a clunky, badly edited first hour which interminably explains the mechanics of the plot (as if we cared, since we just want to see the dinosaurs), and an abundance of silly supporting characters.

 “Here, kitty kitty…”

 But then, of course, the Tyrannosaurus rex escapes.
-In one of the best-known scenes in sci-fi motion picture history, the dinosaur attacks two SUVs, eating a lawyer (always a good move) and almost killing Hammond’s grandchildren Lex (Ariana Richards) and Tim (Joseph Mazzello).
-It’s a stunning moment, expertly blending animatronics and CG to eye-popping effect, and it jump-starts several superb action sequences; once you get to the velociraptors searching for prey in an industrial kitchen, all other faults in the film have been forgotten.
+In one of the best-known scenes in sci-fi motion picture history, the dinosaur attacks two SUVs, eating a lawyer (good move) and almost killing the park owner’s grandchildren Lex (Ariana Richards) and Tim (Joseph Mazzello).
+It’s a stunning moment, expertly blending animatronics and CG to eye-popping effect, and it jump-starts several superb action sequences in which the kids, paleontologist Alan Grant (Sam Neill), paleobotanist Ellie Sattler (Laura Dern) and Malcolm try to survive; once you get to the velociraptors searching for prey in an industrial kitchen, all other faults in the film have been forgotten.

 It’s well known that immediately after wrapping Spielberg flew to Poland to film Schindler’s List (1993), supervising post-production on Jurassic Park remotely.
-That may account for its awkward first half, but it doesn’t excuse the haphazard overall tone of the film.
-Jurassic Park is a cool enough ride, but it’s nowhere near Spielberg’s amazing talent as a director ten years prior.
+That may account for its awkward first half.
+The rest is a cool enough ride, but it’s nowhere near Spielberg’s amazing talent as a director ten years prior.

 Rating: ***

-Four years down the line and Spielberg returned with The Lost World: Jurassic Park (1997), a misbegotten sequel that manages to make the first film a masterpiece by comparison.
-Ian Malcolm, the smartass mathematician from the first film, travels to Isla Sorna, a second island where cloned dinos roam free.
+Four years down the line, Spielberg returned with The Lost World: Jurassic Park (1997), a strange sequel that failed to evoke the wonder of the first film.
+In it, Dr. Malcolm travels to Isla Sorna, a second island where cloned dinos roam free.
 His mission is to help document the existence of the creatures before a bunch of mercenaries and hunters capture them for their own nefarious purposes.
-It’s pretty forgettable, save by one breathtaking scene involving a slowly-splintering piece of glass, and a climax in which Spielberg gets his King Kong on by letting a Tyrannosaurus rex loose in San Diego.
-It’s the only fun moment in a film painfully lacking in fun.
-You know you’re in trouble when Jeff Goldblum, the best character in Jurassic Park, looks utterly bored throughout the whole thing.
-But hell if it isn’t better than the next film in the franchise.
+It would all be pretty forgettable save for the breathtaking scene featuring two T-Rexes and a splintering sheet of glass, and a climax in which Spielberg gets his King Kong on by letting a dinosaur loose in San Diego.
+Spielberg himself has said that he felt overconfident directing The Lost World and thus ended up making an inferior film.
+But hell if it isn’t better than the next sequel.

 Rating: **

-More than a decade later the franchise was revived with the tepid Jurassic World (2015), a complete rehash of the first three movies.
+More than a decade later the franchise was revived with Jurassic World (2015), a complete rehash of the first three movies.
 Sure, it’s bigger and shinier, sporting all manner of new dinosaurs including a genetically enhanced hybrid called the Indominus rex.
-But the film literally lifts everything we’ve already seen: Two children in danger of becoming dino food?
+But just like another 2015 blockbuster that revived old material, Star Wars: The Force Awakens, the film feels like a carbon copy of stuff we’ve seen before: Two kids in danger of becoming dino food?
 Check.
 Science overcome by rampant capitalism?
 Check.
 Evil mercenaries out to exploit the dinos?
 Check.
-A climax with a furious T. rex?
+A climax with a furious T-Rex?
 Check.
-There’s nothing new here, just another lazy piece of product.
-Worse, the suspension of disbelief is seriously off in this one, as park visitors row down a river and drive a “gyrosphere” among the creatures without any supervision whatsoever (!).
-Ian Malcolm would be ashamed.
-But at least it doesn’t have Téa Leoni screaming.
+I had major issues suspending my disbelief as well, as tourists mingle among the creatures without any supervision whatsoever (I guess no one learned anything from the first park fiasco?).
+Fine, I’ll stop complaining.
+Jurassic World is still a reasonably entertaining popcorn flick, as long as you don’t think about it too much… and at least it doesn’t have Téa Leoni screaming.

-For a funny and spot-on commentary, check out this entry in the Strange Orphan Boxes blog: Jurassic World – Crapasaurus Rex.
+For more commentary, check out the Strange Orphan Boxes blog: Jurassic World – Crapasaurus Rex.

-It’s hard to believe after Jurassic World, but I actually liked Jurassic World: Fallen Kingdom (2018).
-The reason?
-It goes for something different… and mostly succeeds.
+Jurassic World: Fallen Kingdom (2018) goes for something different… and mostly succeeds.
 The first part of the film introduces some welcome moral quandaries (should the dinosaurs be saved from an impending volcanic eruption or allowed to become extinct again?), while the second moves the action from the island to an old mansion in California, effectively becoming a monster-in-the-house movie on steroids.
 Credit director J.A.
-Bayona (2007’s The Orphanage) for adding his usual visual flair to the franchise, making Jurassic World: Fallen Kingdom the most artistic entry yet.
-Don’t overthink it, this is a pretty good popcorn flick.
+Bayona (2007’s The Orphanage) for adding his usual visual flair to the franchise, making Jurassic World: Fallen Kingdom the most visually artistic entry since Spielberg’s original.

 Rating: **½